yashirajb/curriculum/react/getting_started_with_react/rendering_techniques.md

 ### Introduction

-Now that we have learned how JSX works and how to write it.
-This lesson will cover how we can render multiple elements and conditionally render UI in JSX.
+Now that we have learned how JSX works and how to write it, this lesson will cover how we can render multiple elements and conditionally render UI in JSX.

 ### Lesson Overview